Educating the Class

 Export power Germany graduates 97.3%.
 They are employable with high self-esteem.
 The US create too many unemployable graduates and a 20% dropout rate indicates many self-esteem issues.
 U.S. primary education should concentrate on reading and should determine what a student does well, their Special Intelligence.
-Secondary schools should design Individualize Curriculums to enhance skills related to a student's special intelligence.
+Secondary schools should design Individualize Curriculum to enhance skills related to a student's special intelligence.
 Creativity should be fostered by directing some student learning toward less academic often off-campus activities.
 A year-round shorter day school calendar would eliminate the 10% summer slide learning loss.
 Less academics per day would lower teacher and facility cost while at the same time creating scheduling opportunities that maximize teacher gratification.

-Individualized Curriculums should enhance a student's competitiveness.
 "Students should have studied what they do well but schools do not do this..." the LA Times reported from a book by management science founding father Peter Drucker.
 Instead they focus "... on a learner's weaknesses."
 Skills associated with special intelligence must be maximized.
 There is little to be gained from marginally improvement of skills related to what someone does not do well.

 Core Intelligence skill level achievement should relate